 DODD waivers (IO, Level One, SELF) Pay family caregiver for adult with I/DD Diagnosed I/DD before age 22 County Board of DD

-PCAFC Monthly stipend based on locality and tier (2026) Veteran 70%+ service-connected, 6+ mo personal care VA Caregiver Support Line 1-855-260-3274
+PCAFC Monthly stipend, the locality GS-4 rate at a 0.625, 1.00, or 0.25 factor (2026) Veteran 70%+ service-connected, 6+ mo personal care VA Caregiver Support Line 1-855-260-3274

 VA Veteran-Directed Care Monthly budget for family-hired caregivers VA-enrolled at Ohio VAMC, clinical eligibility VAMC Geriatrics/Social Work